Darwin’s untouched coastline offers wide sandy stretches, tropical wilderness, and a peaceful escape by the Timor Sea.

 Learn more about Darwin here, and also visit us on Pinterest.

-When to Visit the Beautiful Beaches of Darwin
+When to Visit the Beautiful Darwin Beaches

 The beaches of Darwin are open year-round, but the best time to visit depends on the season.
 The dry season runs from May to October.
 During this time, the weather stays warm and sunny, with lower humidity and very little rain.
-Moreover, calm seas and clear skies make these months ideal for beach walks, picnics, and watching Darwin’s famous sunsets.
+Calm seas and clear skies make these months ideal for beach walks, picnics, and watching Darwin’s famous sunsets.

 On the other hand, the wet season lasts from November to April.
 Days are hotter and more humid, and heavy showers often arrive in the afternoon.
 However, this season brings lush greenery and dramatic skies that make the coastline even more striking.
 In addition, fewer visitors mean the beaches feel more peaceful.